 (o) any other matters relating to the power system (including the electricity transmission network) or plant or equipment connected directly or indirectly to the electricity transmission network.

-(4) Subject to subregulation (10), Western Power and all users must use all reasonable endeavours to comply with the Technical Code.
+(4) Subject to subregulation (10), the corporation and all users must use all reasonable endeavours to comply with the Technical Code.

 (5) Subject to subregulation (10), if the user in respect of a connection is not the controller, or is not the only controller, of the plant or equipment connected at the connection, then the user must use all reasonable endeavours to ensure that all of the controllers of that plant or equipment comply with these regulations and the Technical Code in respect of the plant or equipment.

-(6) A user may apply to Western Power for a determination that a specified provision or provisions of the Technical Code not apply, or apply with variations, to the user.
+(6) A user may apply to a corporation for a determination that a specified provision or provisions of the Technical Code not apply, or apply with variations, to the user.

-(7) If Western Power receives an application under subregulation (6), then Western Power may determine that the provisions of the Technical Code are to apply in relation to the user (either generally or in a particular case or class of cases) as if a specified provision or provisions were omitted or were modified or varied in a specified manner.
+(7) If a corporation receives an application under subregulation (6), then the corporation may determine that the provisions of the Technical Code are to apply in relation to the user (either generally or in a particular case or class of cases) as if a specified provision or provisions were omitted or were modified or varied in a specified manner.

 (8) A determination under subregulation (7) must be consistent with good electricity industry practice.